-Past Denver Con Highlights: Over 100,000 of us came together in Denver in 2015...around 120,000 in 2016…over 130,000 in 2017.
+Past Denver Con Highlights: Over 100,000 of us came together in Denver in 2015…around 120,000 in 2016…over 130,000 in 2017.
 Every year we returned with anticipation!
-We parked, walked, schlepped our "stuff", walked, set up our booths, walked, hung with fans & friends, & walked...as we followed the throng.
-We joined peer panels & held seminars.
+We parked, walked, schlepped our "stuff", walked, set up our booths, walked, hung with fans & friends, & walked, & walked…as we followed the throng.
+We joined in entertaining peer panels & held seminars.
 We taught & amused the kids & even felt our own childlike wonder at it all!
-We signed our work & gave out our PR, pictures, autographs, & swag.
+We signed our work & gave out our PR…the pictures, autographs, & swag.
 We actually hung-out with fans, other performers, legendary animators, authors, & creatives.
-And to cap off a near perfect experience, this VO guy even taught some fans to create their own character voices in the Pop Culture Classroom.
+And to cap off a near perfect experience, this VO guy even taught some of our fans to create their own character voices in the Pop Culture Classroom.
 To be sure, Denver was a creative Rocky Mountain High-point!

 Pop Culture Classroom, Part #1